Justices seem set to allow emergency abortions in Idaho for now, a prematurely posted opinion says

 “Today’s decision is not a victory for pregnant patients in Idaho.
 It is delay,” she wrote.

-The Supreme Court acknowledged that its publications unit inadvertently posted Wednesday.
+The Supreme Court acknowledged that its publications unit inadvertently posted a document Wednesday.
 An opinion in the Idaho case would be issued "in due course,” court spokeswoman Patricia McCabe said in a statement.

 Conservative Justices Clarence Thomas, Samuel Alito and Neil Gorsuch are listed as dissenting from the decision.